Five of the hardest whiskies to find and good to invest in

 Lagavulin 1991 20th Anniversary 25 Year Old Single Cask

-Only 522 bottles of this edition were sold for charitable purposes to different Islay associations.
+Only 522 bottles of this edition sell for charitable purposes to different Islay associations.
 According to Nate, it is a secure business.

 Glendronach 1968 ANA (All Nippon Airways)